Frequently Asked Questions

-A. The Municipal office has a Consulting Planner on staff to assist with the Municipality’s planning needs, including the pre-consultation and the review of applications received, preparing planning reports for Council’s consideration as well as providing assistance with long term planning for the Municipality.
-The Consulting Planner is available by appointment to consult with the public regarding planning questions, however, for Official Plan Amendments, Subdivision / Condominium Applications, more intensive Zoning By-law Amendments, Site Plan Amendments and as well as Consents, landowners may need to retain a Planning Consultant.
+A. The Municipal office contracts a Consulting Planner to assist with the Municipality’s planning needs, including the pre-consultation and the review of applications received, preparing planning reports for Council’s consideration as well as providing assistance with long term planning for the Municipality.

 Grey Highlands Fire & Emergency Services Commonly Asked Questions

 Grey Highlands Fire & Emergency Services staff are asked many questions about all aspects of firefighting, fire prevention and emergency planning.
 Many of those questions are included here.
 The answers can help you prevent fires in your home.
 If you have a question that is not answered here, call the Grey Highlands offices for additional assistance.